NodeBB/nodebb-plugin-quickstart/README.md

 Fork this or copy it, and using your favourite text editor find and replace all instances of `nodebb-plugin-quickstart` with `nodebb-plugin-your-plugins-name`.
 Change the author's name in the LICENSE and package.json files.

-Once you're done don't forget to publish it on NPM, and make a thread about it [here](https://docs.nodebb.org/en/latest/plugins/hooks.html).

 ## Hello World

 Really simple, just edit `static/lib/main.js` and paste in `console.log('hello world');`, and that's it!